Home to the largest waterfall in the world

 Plan your Zambia family holiday with these Far and Wild favourites

-Planning a holiday to Zambia Family Holidays?
+Planning a Zambia family holiday?
 Our experts share advice on everything from what to pack, when to go, to tips for families, covering the questions we get asked the most.

 What makes Zambia a good choice for a family safari?